-No awards may be granted under the 2006 Option Plan after .
+No awards may be granted under the 2006 Option Plan after the tenth anniversary of the Effective Date.
 In addition, our board of directors may amend or discontinue the 2006 Option Plan at any time and the compensation committee may amend or cancel any outstanding award for the purpose of satisfying changes in law or for any other lawful purpose.
 No such amendment may adversely affect the rights under any outstanding award without the holder's consent.
 Other than in the event of a necessary adjustment in connection with a change in our stock or a merger or similar transaction, the compensation committee may not "reprice" or otherwise reduce the exercise price of outstanding stock options.

-As of June 30, 2006, there were no outstanding options to purchase shares of our common stock under our 2006 Option Plan and, assuming that no shares are returned to our 1995 Stock Plan and 2005 Option Plan and made available for issuance under our 2006 Option Plan, shares of our common stock are available for future issuance or grant under our 2006 Option Plan.
+As of September 30, 2006, there were no outstanding options to purchase shares of our common stock under our 2006 Option Plan and, assuming that no shares are returned to our 1995 Stock Plan and 2005 Option Plan and made available for issuance under our 2006 Option Plan, 2,500,000 shares of our common stock are available for future issuance or grant under our 2006 Option Plan.